Villanova-AI/villanova_developers/docs/villanova10/docs/reference/databases.md

 The datasource name is then suffixed to the schema name.
 When naming your app or plugin, keep in mind that some DBMS do not support long schema names.
-Future versions of Entando will allow you to override the schema prefix for an app or plugin.
+Future versions of Villanova will allow you to override the schema prefix for an app or plugin.

 ### Credentials

-The Entando Operator generates a Kubernetes Secret for each schema/user combination it creates.
+The Villanova Operator generates a Kubernetes Secret for each schema/user combination it creates.
 The Secret name is the concatenation of the app or plugin name, the datasource qualifier, plus the suffix "secret", connected by dashes.

-E.g. EntandoApp named `your-app` and datasource `portdb`
+E.g. VillanovaApp named `your-app` and datasource `portdb`
 Kubernetes Secret → `your-app-portdb-secret`

 #### Passwords and Secrets
-The Entando Operator never overwrites or updates an existing database Secret.
+The Villanova Operator never overwrites or updates an existing database Secret.
 It generates a random string for the password, which is generally considered the safest approach.
 If you wish to change the password for the user, remember to update the password in the Kubernetes Secret.
 Such an operation can sometimes create an error, resulting in deployment failures.

-The Entando Operator’s schema creation logic is idempotent.
+The Villanova Operator’s schema creation logic is idempotent.
 If the generated schema/user combination in the associated Kuberentes Secret already exists, there will be no side effects.
 But if the login fails, it
 attempts to create the user.
 If the user already exists, with a